DavidHarrisRid/VibeCode/README.md

 The Space Invaders screen is deliberately wider than the other games so the action more closely resembles the classic arcade layout.
-The invader formation is small and moves slowly, and you can fire up to two bullets at once for a bit more firepower.
+The invader formation is small and begins moving slowly, letting you fire up to two bullets at once for a bit more firepower.
 The aliens themselves are drawn larger than a single character so they are easier targets.
+Each time the invaders descend a row they speed up slightly to keep the pressure on.

 The game relies on the `curses` module for drawing.
 On Windows systems the standard Python distribution does not ship with curses.
 To run the game